 Interfaces / Integrations

 Integration is a major requirement of payroll software as it allows users the greatest flexibility.
 Businesses often require integration abilities for links to HR Software, Time & Attendance Systems and Accountancy Systems.
 There are many benefits of interfaces and integrations that promote this point to an essential element to be considered.
 Inputting employee data is time-consuming¸ even more so if it needs to be done on multiple systems.
 When data is shared rather than repeated, errors are less likely.
-A further explanation of this can be found in our blog post.

 For example, our payroll software Megapay integrates with a wide variety of third-party tools such as Time & Attendance Systems, ROS, HR, Financials and much more.